 In its 2017 Annual Report, the Board of Directors of the Reserve Bank refers to itself as “a unique governance body in the public sector”.But unique is not necessarily synonymous with good.Nearly three decades ago, Parliament amended the Reserve Bank Act.
 It enacted two significant changes to the Bank’s governance.
 It vested most of the Bank's powers in the Governor.
 It also reconstituted the Board as a watchdog to guard the public interest and protect the Bank’s independence.As the Productivity...
 Read more

-Amy is a Research Assistant at The New Zealand Initiative, focusing primarily on our regulatory governance project.
-She joins us from Australia, where she recently completed a Bachelor of Arts from the University of Western Australia, majoring in Political Science & International Relations and Law & Society.
-Amy was formerly an intern at the Initiative, joining us for seven weeks in early 2017.
+Amy is a part-time Research Assistant at The New Zealand Initiative, focusing primarily on our regulatory governance project.
+She joined us from Australia, where she completed a Bachelor of Arts from the University of Western Australia, majoring in Political Science & International Relations and Law & Society.

 New Zealand, you’ve done it again.
 You’ve one-upped Australia, and not even on purpose this time.
 While you’ve been experiencing a relatively respectable and sane election campaign, the Australian Parliament has been plagued by so many political upsets I can barely keep up.
 To be honest, I’ve been avoiding telling people that I’m from Australia just to save myself the looks of incredulity and suspicion.
 Of course, the major parties have trotted out their fair share of ill-considered policies.
 Read more